-A - BALANCE - This is a special Nobles balance control.
+A - BALANCE - This is a special Noble balance control.
 Unlike most balance controls, this one has no loss at center (detented) and can be considered to be a straight wire if it is in the 12:00 position.
 It only reduces the volume of one channel at a time

-B - VOLUME - This is also a high quality Nobles conductive plastic precision attenuator.

-C - BACKLIT PANEL - This is the power indicator.
-If the IEC mains is properly connected and the On/Off Switch is "ON" and this panel does not glow then you probably have a blown fuse.
+B - VOLUME - This is also a high quality Noble conductive plastic precision attenuator.
+C - BACKLIT PANEL - NOTE: Models produced after April 2003 use super bright LEDs for badge illumination, not incandescent lamps.
+The LED's will probably never burn out.
+But who knows...?
+This is the power indicator.
+If the IEC mains is properly connected and the On/Off Switch is "ON" and this panel does not glow then you probably have a blown mains fuse.
 It is located as part of the IEC socket assembly.
-If it does not glow but the tubes do and you have music then the little bulb is dead.
+If the badge does not glow but the tubes do and you have music then the illumination (LAMP or LED) is dead.
 It can be replaced easily.
 See the drawing below.
 The lamp looks just like a fuse .Do NOT put a fuse here.
 Replace it with a 12 volt, 0.15 amp, 1/4 X 1 1/4 lamp.
 It pulls straight up if the Stingray is upside down but you may need a hook or needle-nose pliers to get it started.
 Don't crush & break the glass.

-D-FUSE COVER- Pry in the small slot to move the locking tab towards the fuse cover and it should pop open.
-Only use an MDL 3 fuse if it needs replacing (MDL 2 for 220V units).

-E - POWER SWITCH -Towards the fuse or away from the IEC power cable is ON (1), towards the power cable is OFF (0).
+- D- FUSE COVER- Pry in the small slot to move the locking tab towards the fuse cover and it should pop open.
+Only use an MDL 3 SLO-BLOW fuse if it needs replacing (MDL 1.5 for 220V units).
+That's SLO-BLOW or TIME DELAY type fuse! - E POWER SWITCH -Towards the fuse or away from the IEC power cable is ON (1), towards the power cable is OFF (0).
 Because tubes require some time to warm up there is about 10 or 20 seconds of silence followed by "not good sound" before "wow".
-The best way to power up the system is sources (CD, turntable, etc) first, then after about 10 seconds - turn on the Stingray.
-Wait a minute or so - then you can turn up the volume and play tunes.
+The best way to power up the system is sources (CD, turntable, etc) first, then after about 10 seconds turn on the Stingray.
+Wait a minute or so then you can turn up the volume and play tunes.
 This sequence prevents pops and thumps and may protect your speakers.
-Some people hear a difference after an hour or two but it will be a small improvement and nothing to worry about - this is normal, just warming up.
-Powering down is the opposite order - Stingray first.

-F - IEC MAINS SOCKET.
+Some people hear a difference after an hour or two but it will be a small improvement and nothing to worry about this is normal, just warming up.
+Powering down is the opposite order Stingray first. - F IEC MAINS SOCKET.
 This is where the power cable goes.
 Note that your amp should be wired correctly for your country.
 You may want to check the packing box to be sure.
 Also notice that this is a grounded 3 pin cable.
 If you get a hum problem, see the previous page for some simple troubleshooting hints.